laboon/CS1632_Fall2016/deliverables/2/deliverable2.md

 * The URL of your code and tests on GitHub or GitLab
 * The title "CS 1632 - DELIVERABLE 2: Unit Testing CitySim9003"

-ENSURE THAT THE TA AND I ARE ADDED AS A COLLABORATOR AND CAN CLONE YOUR REPOSITORY!
-My username is laboon on both GitHub and GitLab.
-You will lose an automatic 10 points if I cannot access your repository.
+ENSURE THAT THE ADAM (THE TA) AND I ARE ADDED AS A COLLABORATOR AND CAN CLONE YOUR REPOSITORY!
+My username is laboon on both GitHub.
+The TA's username is greenmanspirit.
+You will lose an automatic 10 points if either I or the TA cannot access your repository.
+If you are using GitLab instead of GitHub, please just add me as a collaborator (username is still laboon).

 Add a short ( < 1 page ) description of issues you faced when writing this code and tests.
 If any tests you wrote fail, they should be included here, along with why you think that they are failing.